Marvin Dauner

 Marvin K. Dauner (December 4, 1927 – December 18, 2010) was an American farmer and politician.

 Dauner was born in Keene Township, Clay County, Minnesota.
 Dauner lived in Hawley, Minnesota with his wife and family and was a farmer.
 Dauner served on the Hitterdal, Minnesota School Board from 1957 to 1966 and on the Clay County Commission from 1974 to 1986.
 He was a Democrat.
 Dauner served in the Minnesota House of Representatives from 1987 to 1996.
 He died at the Viking Manor Nursing Home in Ulen, Minnesota.
+He was a Lutheran.